donejs/donejs/docs/guides/place-my-order.md

 @sourceref guides/place-my-order/steps/real-time/history.component

-First we import the order model and then just call `<order-model getList="{status='<status>'}">` for each order status.
+First we import the order model and then just call `<order-model get-list="{status='<status>'}">` for each order status.
 That's it.
 If we now open the [order page](http://localhost:8080/order-history) we see some already completed default orders.
 Keeping the page open and placing a new order from another browser or device will update our order page automatically.

 ## Create documentation